Report Scope

 Forward-Looking Information

 By its nature, forward-looking information requires the Company to make assumptions and is subject to inherent risks, uncertainties and other factors that may cause actual results to differ materially from forward-looking statements made.
-These risks include supplier relationships and negotiations, supply chain disruptions, customer behaviour, and resource capacity For more information on risks, uncertainties and assumptions that may impact the Company’s forward-looking statements, please refer to the Company’s materials filed with the Canadian securities regulatory authorities, including the Risk Management section of the fiscal 2023 annual Management’s Discussion & Analysis (MD&A).
+These risks include supplier relationships and negotiations, supply chain disruptions, customer behaviour and resource capacity.
+For more information on risks, uncertainties and assumptions that may impact the Company’s forward-looking statements, please refer to the Company’s Risk Management section of the fiscal 2025 annual Management’s Discussion & Analysis (“MD&A”).

 Non-GAAP Financial Measures & Financial Metrics

 There are measures and metrics included in this report that do not have a standardized meaning under generally accepted accounting principles (“GAAP”), and therefore may not be comparable to similarly titled measures and metrics presented by other publicly traded companies.
-Management believes certain investors use these measures and metrics as a means of assessing financial performance.
-Empire’s definitions of the non-GAAP terms are as follows:
+The intent of non-GAAP measures is to provide additional useful information to investors and analysts.
+Non-GAAP financial measures should not be considered in isolation or used as a substitute for measures of performance prepared in accordance with GAAP.
+The Company’s definitions of the non-GAAP terms are as follows:

 Adjusted EBITDA is EBITDA excluding certain items to better analyze trends in performance.
-These items are excluded to allow for better period over period comparison of ongoing operating results.
-Adjusted EBITDA is reconciled to EBITDA in its respective subsection of the “Summary Results – Fourth Quarter” and “Operating Results – Full Year” sections of the MD&A for applicable years.
+These items are excluded to allow for better period-over-period comparison of ongoing operating results.
+Adjusted EBITDA is reconciled to EBITDA in its respective subsection of the “Operating Results – Full Year” section of the MD&A for applicable years.

-Adjusted net earnings is net earnings, attributable to owners of the Company, excluding certain items to better analyze trends in performance.
-These items are excluded to allow for better period over period comparison of ongoing operating results.
-Adjusted net earnings is reconciled in its respective subsection of the “Summary Results – Fourth Quarter” and “Operating Results – Full Year” sections of the MD&A for applicable years.
+Adjusted net earnings is net earnings, net of non-controlling interest, excluding certain items to better analyze trends in performance.
+These items are excluded to allow for better period-over-period comparison of ongoing operating results.
+Adjusted net earnings is reconciled in its respective subsection of the “Operating Results – Full Year” section of the MD&A for applicable years.